by Paul Goettlich 21 Aug 2020 (rev 9 Nov 2021)

 In 2019, global plastic packaging market size was estimated at USD 234.14 billion.
 It’s expected to grow to USD 320.94 billion by 2027, driven by demand for plastic packaging from the food and beverage and industrial packaging industry.
 That’s troubling for many reasons.
 Plastic in contact with foods and beverages migrates toxicants into the foods.
 Not sure if any cares, but the food is absorbed by the plastic too.
 And there is no commercial demand for used food packaging because it is contaminated by the food and it’s difficult to handle in any recycling process.

 I get a news-feed email each morning.
 Actually, two or three that deal specifically with environmental plastics.
 One headline this morning read, “Marin Teens Combat Plastic Pollution Through Eco Mats.”
 They make door mats by recycling plastic bags.
 Of course, it’s a happy alternative to the present dreary news cycle of Federal Troops invading our own country.
 However, it serves as a useful pastime for these young women.
 I don’t blame them for trying.
 And I might even encourage them.
 But how many door mats are needed, even if they’re given freely?
 And what is the definition of “Eco”?
 A bigger point is, where do they go once worn out in less than a year?
 Unfortunately, they will almost certainly go to a landfill or an incinerator.
+But even as they sit in front of entrances they emit greenhouse gasses.

 Next in line for blame would be the educational system that deludes children into thinking that personal choice and activism such as this or cleaning beaches can make an actual difference to the ecosystem or life in it.
 But I hesitate. . . breathe and feel I shouldn’t blame the educational system either because it’s made of people who mean well.
 And actually, I pity any teacher in a public school in the entire USA who proposes a drastic change in production or even ending the production of plastic.
 Even after plastic has filled every crevasse on earth, they’d be summarily dismissed at a minimum.
 Jobless, out on the streets, that ex-teacher would be publicly ridiculed as an anti-scientific, socialistic nutter and run out of town on a rail.